-What have I learned about my life from writing Clash of the Titans?
+What have I learned about my life from writing The Colliding ?

 Writing this poem, in particular, provided a revelation of the goodness, patience and mercy of the God I believe in and serve.
 Regardless of how often I push Him away, he pursues, just like David said, just like the Song of Songs speaks of; He just doesn’t give up.
 And this is a lesson I thought I understood, now realise I have not fully understood, and recognise I am yet to understand further.

 I hope my little exploration of this poem has been an interesting read for you.
 I’d love to hear your thoughts on the poem, or on your own journey – please share in the comments.